Bamux/RiftEventTracker/README.md

 volume = 50 # 0-100
 unstable_events = yes #yes or no

-Example: # ZonID = Zonename (this line is a example how you deaktivate a zone)'
+Example: # ZonID = Zonename (this line is a example how you deaktivate a zone)